amitlan/website/_posts/2022-11-22-query-perm-check.md

 that is also in the pipeline for v16 gives a somewhat significant performance improvement, provided the locking overhead is addressed first.

-So let's look at the `perf` profile of a Postgres backend process running the above benchmark without applying any patch, at low partition counts (say, 32) first:
+Let's look at the `perf` profile of a Postgres backend process running the above benchmark without applying any patch, at low partition counts (say, 32) first:

 ```